 Best Alternatives to SnapCorrect and SmileDirectClub

 Byte has staked its claim as the fastest treatment option.
 Unlike SnapCorrect, who can take 8-9 months for treatment, Byte takes 3 months using daytime treatment and 4-6 with nighttime.
-Candid is our second pick, but we love them for different reasons.
-Candid’s unique selling point is their Remote Monitoring program.
-Using a special imaging device and your smartphone, you’ll have virtual check-ups with your orthodontist, all from the comfort of home.
+AlignerCo is our second pick, but for a different reason.
+AlignerCo has the most affordable treatment price in the entire industry: $1,145.
+Even their nighttime treatment is pretty cheap ($1,345).

 Which Is the Best Clear Aligner for You?

 When it all comes down to it, SnapCorrect and SmileDirectClub are both good options.
 But at the end of the day, you can only pick one.

 If you want our honest opinion, we prefer SmileDirectClub.
 SnapCorrect is not a bad service in any sense; they’re just untested since they’re so young.
 SmileDirectClub is a little more established, and they have the added convenience of SmileShops and nighttime-only treatment.

 You’re intrigued by whitening for life, need an affordable treatment option, and are willing to work with a new company, then SnapCorrect may be the better choice.

 You want the confidence that comes from working with a well-established brand.
 SmileDirectClub has served more than 1 million customers, so they’ve probably already seen a case just like yours.

 Smile Direct Club wins!
 We recommend Smile Direct Club over SnapCorrect.
 They are a well-established brand and has served over a million customers.